sagemath/sagewiki_to_gh-2022-10-10/DanDrake.md

 I'm the main author of [http://tug.ctan.org/pkg/sagetex SageTeX], a LaTeX package that allows you to integrate Sage code into your documents.
 I am working on the next version and hope to have it out sometime this autumn.

-I'll be giving some talks at [:days9:Sage Days 9], and will put my slides, etc, at /Days9Talks.
+I'll be giving some talks at [:days9:Sage Days 9], and put my slides, etc, at /Days9Talks.

 My homepage is http://math.kaist.ac.kr/~drake.